tiacsys/bridle/boards/arm/waveshare_rp2040/doc/index.rst

 The `RP2040 <RP2040 SoC>`_ MCU has 2 UARTs.
 One of the UARTs (UART0) is
 connected to external devices over GP0 (TX) and GP1 (RX) on both the
 |Raspberry Pi Pico| and the |Waveshare RP2040 Mini| header in same manner
 and is the Zephyr console.
-This is captured by the standard board revision ``uartcons``.

 USB Device Port
 ===============